 The individual shall be a previously approved EOC/MCU Operator.
-The individual's file and submitted material will be reviewed by the ACL and three DACL's according to the then current training, skills, and experience list.
+The individual's Task Book and submitted material will be reviewed by the ACL and three Management Team Members according to the then current training, skills, and experience list.
 If three of the four reviewers agree, the promotion request is forwarded to the EOD for his/her approval.